AzureAD/azure-activedirectory-powershell-tokenkey/README.md

 - on a **test application** for which downtime is acceptable; or,
 - on a production application **during downtime window**.

-# Steps To Run The Script
+# Steps To Setup The Scripts

 1. [Download](../../archive/master.zip) and extract the scripts.
 2. Start Windows PowerShell.